Pricing Features How It Works Dashboard Guide Performance News Blog About Log In Get Started →

 Even a system with 40% win rate can be profitable with 2:1 RR.
 Trading with poor RR is one of the most common reasons traders lose over time even when they "win" individual trades.
 ETH Core AI requires minimum RR before marking any trade executable.

 Yes.
-Confidence is one of eight gates.
-Even with 9/10 confidence, if a macro blackout is active, a news event is imminent, or the AI reasoning directly conflicts, the trade will be blocked.
-High confidence does not override safety gates.
+The VPF Score is one of five executable gates.
+Even with a HIGH CONFIDENCE (85+) score, if a macro blackout is active, a news event is imminent, or the AI reasoning directly conflicts, the trade will be blocked.
+A high score does not override safety gates.

 The system analyzes trade outcomes and identifies failure patterns.
 When enough evidence accumulates, it generates a structured recommendation — a specific parameter change with expected impact.
 The trader reviews this in the dashboard and approves or rejects it.
 No change happens automatically.